aws-samples/serverless-patterns/documentdb-stream-lambda-eventbridge-cdk/README.md

 ## Testing

-To test this pattern you will need to use both the AWS Console and the AWS CLI.
+There are multiple ways to test this pattern.
+A convenient way to test it is using AWS Cloud9 Environment from the AWS Console & using the AWS CLI in conjunction.

 ### Inputs